 The drivers will be split across the eight KTM X-Bow GT4s entered for the series, which kicks off this weekend at Misano, with a drive in the 2018 Blancpain GT Series Sprint Cup awarded to the two most successful RYS drivers over the course of the season.

 Sandberg secured three race wins in an ANSA Motorsport-run KTM en route to the PWC GTS championship last season, and in January finished second in class at the Hankook 24H Dubai with Reiter.

-He will join Benjamin Mazatis in the RYS Team Pankl entry for the six Northern Cup rounds of the GT4 European Series.
+He will join Benjamin Mazatis in the RYS Team Pankl entry for five of the six Northern Cup rounds of the GT4 European Series.

 Meanwhile, Jonathan Cecotto joins series returnee Lennart Marioneck in the RYS Team Kiska KTM car, while Jamie Vandenbalck and Mads Siljehaug both return to share the RYS Team InterNetX entry.

 Laura Kraihamer and Cedric Freiburghaus are also set for a second attempt at winning the Blancpain GT seats, piloting the RYS Team True Racing KTM, as Marylin Niederhauser and Reiter works driver Naomi Schiff join forces in the RYS Team WP car.